Code-Institute-Submissions/MSP-7/README.md

 # Future Features to be Implemented
-- Currently there is a default browser message requesting permission to know the users location.
+- Currently, there is a default browser message requesting permission to know the users location.
 In order for the application to be GDPR compliant, A purposeful concent message will be needed.
 This message will need to specify the reqwuested data, what it will be utilised for, and if it will be stored any where.
-- Currently, after searching for a city, the search bar will only clear after the user re-clicks on the field.
+- Currently, after searching for a location, the search bar will only clear after the user re-clicks on the field.
     - Future improvement will be to clear this field once the requested data has populated into the relevant html fields.
-- Currently the only error message on the site is generated on the back of the API response.
+- Currently, the only error message on the site is generated on the back of the API response.
     - Future improvement is to develop field validation on the search bar
-    - Future improvement is to increase the range of errormessages available
+    - Future improvement is to increase the range of error messages available

 # Testing

 Full details and evidence of testing conducted throughout the SDLC of this project will be maintained in a seperate document called testing.md

 ## Production Shakedown Pre Submission

+Note to Assessor: Due to GitPods behaviour surrounding links, their are numberous commit messages after the deployment that are very similar.
+This is due to a trial and error approach to get the image links to work in a "production Environment".

 Once the site has been deployed the HTML code will be passed throught the official W3C validator for the HTML portions: